TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.2-vrealize-operations/_index.md

 ![](4.5.2-fig-31.png)

-The “**Upgrade Range**” widget shows when the upgrade started and when it completed.
+The "**Upgrade Range**" widget shows when the upgrade started and when it completed.
 It covers the time range of the upgrade process.
 If the process was successful, you'll see two columns, one marking the start and one marking the end, as shown in the following.

 ![](4.5.2-fig-32.png)